valsamovich/cs.github.io/docs/tutorials/database.md

 ## Introduction

 The importance of database processing increases every day because databases are used in information systems everywhere—and increasingly so.
-The purpose of this book is to teach you essential database concepts and to help you get started using and learning database technology.

 The purpose of a database is to help people keep track of things.
 Lists can be used for this purpose, but if a list involves more than one theme modification problems will occur when data are inserted, updated, or deleted.

-Relational databases store data in the form of tables.
-Almost always, the tables are designed so that each table stores data about a single theme.
-Lists that involve multiple themes need to be broken up and stored in multiple tables, one for each theme.
+**Relational databases** store data in the form of tables.
+Almost always, the **tables** are designed so that each table stores data about a single theme. **Lists** that involve multiple themes need to be broken up and stored in multiple tables, one for each theme.
 When this is done, a column needs to be added to link the tables to each other so that the relationship from a row in one table to a row in another table can be shown.

+**Structured Query Language (SQL)** is an international language for processing tables in relational databases.
+You can use SQL to join together and *display data stored in separate tables*, *create new tables*, and *query data from tables* in many ways.
+You can also use **SQL** to *insert*, *update*, and *delete* data.

+The components of a database system are the **database**, the **database management system (DBMS)**, one or more **database applications*, and **users**.
+A **database* is a self-describing collection of related records.
+A relational database is a self-describing collection of related tables.
+A database is self-describing because it contains a description of its contents within itself, which is known as metadata.
+Tables are related by storing linking values of a common column.
+The contents of a database are user data; metadata; supporting structures, such as indexes; and sometimes application metadata.

+A database management system (DBMS) is a large, complicated program used to create, process, and administer a database.
+DBMS products are almost always licensed from software vendors.
+Specific functions of a DBMS are summarized bewlow:

+- Create database
+- Create tables
+- Create supporting structures (e.g., indexes)
+- Read database data
+- Modify(insert, update, or delete) database data
+- Maintain database structures
+- Enforce rules
+- Control concurrency
+- Provide security
+- Perform backup and recovery

 ## The Relational Model